christophe-cerin/OnlineML_ESP32/ARDUINO/PCA-TourPerret/README.md

 ### Python Script for the KDE Plot

 This is the Python script to generate the graph.
-It assumes that the file $projected\_data\_buffer.csv$ as created by the previous program C' and that it contains the columns PC1 and PC2.
+It assumes that the file projected_data_buffer.csv as created by the previous program C' and that it contains the columns PC1 and PC2.